 - Check out our article on how to choose a menstrual cup to find out more.

-No one menstrual cup is going to work for every person!
+No single menstrual cup is going to work for every person!
 You can, however, increase your chances of finding the perfect cup if you take the time to check your cervical height.
 We wish you luck and hope this website is a valuable tool in your search!